AriFordsham/GHCWiki/repositories/upstream.md

-If you are not modifying these packages then you don't need to do anything special: A regular `./sync-all pull` will update the submodules as normal.
+If you are not modifying these packages then you don't need to do anything special: A regular `git submodule update` will update the submodules as normal.
 However, you may find it useful to run

 ```wiki